danielcarneirotech/StockControlApp/StockControl-UI/BEST_PRACTICES.md

 ## Dependency Management

 - **Bundle Size:** Carefully consider the impact of new packages on bundle size.
 - **Security:** Ensure that new packages are secure and well-maintained.
+Always use trusted sources and run `npm audit` to check for vulnerabilities.
 - **Alternatives:** Explore built-in browser APIs or lightweight alternatives before adding new dependencies.
 - **Version Control:** Pin dependencies to specific versions to avoid unexpected breaking changes.